Retchut/SRT-Editor/README.md

 ---> Add utility to create an empty subtitle at any timestamp (taken up by another sub or not);

 ---> Simple cli to allow selecting the utility to be used;

+---> Abstract file generation into a function;

+---> Abstract sub reading loop into a function;